A national LGBTIQ conference is heading to Queensland for the first time and draw hundreds of visitors to the Far North in February 2022.

 Each conference brings together a a diverse range of queer advocates and advocacy groups to discuss LGBTIQ rights in Australia.

-And in February 2022, the conference is heading to Cairns and Port Douglas.
+And in January 2022, the conference is set to head to Cairns and Port Douglas.

 Douglas Shire Council Mayor Michael Kerr said the event would boost the local economy as well as cultivate social and cultural change.